SEO vs. PPC: Which is Better For Your Business?

 Using PPC & SEO To Grow Your Reach

-There’s no clear answer to the question of whether PPC or SEO will work better for your business.
+There’s no clear answer to the question of whether SEO vs PPC will work better for your business.
 In an ideal world, the best strategy is to combine the two for maximum results.
-Unfortunately, most small businesses only have the budget for one or the other.
+Search engine marketing can take longer to gain results, but will benefit your business over time.
+If you have the budget to implement a PPC strategy and buy some search ad placements, then you will be able to generate more immediate results.

 Business Scenarios Best For PPC